 Rudolf Nureyev: in search of perfection

-Two of Nureyev’s own costumes are on display, as well as a tutu worn by Margot Fonteyn which she gave to Nureyev, which were from his personal collection and purchased by Johnny and Sarah van Haeften at a Christies auction in 1995.
+Two of Nureyev’s own costumes will be on display, as well as a tutu worn by Margot Fonteyn which she gave to Nureyev, all of which are from his personal collection.
 The costumes featured are those worn by Nureyev in the late 1970s when starring in his own productions of Romeo and Juliet and Don Quixote.
-Fonteyn’s white-feathered tutu is from Swan Lake, which she famously performed with Nureyev on many occasions around the world.
+Also on display will be Fonteyn’s white-feathered tutu from Swan Lake, which she famously performed with Nureyev on many occasions around the world.

-This small-scale but stunning exhibition is open to the public at White Lodge Museum until early April 2014, after which it will transfer to The Royal Ballet Upper School in Covent Garden.
+This small-scale but stunning exhibition will open to the public at White Lodge Museum in September until early April 2014, after which it will transfer to The Royal Ballet Upper School in Covent Garden.
 The exhibition is free, but visitors must book in advance by calling 020 8392 8440 (option 7).

 Photo: Associated Newspapers, Royal Ballet School Collections, White Lodge Museum.